dlr-gtlab/gtlab-core/docs/user/workflows/graph-based/01_creating_graphs.rst

    :align: center
    :alt: Scene Menu displaying all available nodes

 We can use this node in combination with a *File Input* and *String Input* node to open a file relative to the current project.
+In this example, a file was explicity added to the project directory named *readme.txt*.

 .. image:: ../images/workflows_graph_how_to_add_nodes_2.png
    :align: center
    :alt: Adding a String Input and File Input node

-In this example, a file was explicity added to the project directory named *readme.txt*.
+To connect nodes, hover over a port, left-click, drag, and drop the connection on a target port of another node.
+Compatible/valid target ports are highlighted automatically and the cursor snaps to the nearest port to highlight, which port will be connected.

-After connecting the String Input and Project Info nodes to the File Input node, a file handle is created that can be used for further processing.
+After connecting the String Input and Project Info nodes to the File Input node accordingly, a file handle is created that can be used for further processing by other nodes.

 .. image:: ../images/workflows_graph_how_to_add_nodes_3.png
    :align: center